Skycity Stampede

-The Skycity Stampede is a team in the New Zealand Ice Hockey League.
+The SKYCITY Stampede (formerly Southern Stampede) is one of the original teams competing in the New Zealand Ice Hockey League.
 It is based in Queenstown, New Zealand and was founded in 2005.
 The team was known as the Southern Stampede until 2016, when Skycity became the sides title sponsor.
+The team's home ice is the Queenstown Ice Arena.

+The team has won 9 NZIHL Championships, the latest being the 2024 season.